flniu/f-vimrc/README.md

 * Customize snippets in `snippets` folder.
 * Create templates in `template` folder.
-* Historical tip: `rc` suffix of dot files has a long history and has formed several similar meanings; I choose "Vim runtime configuration" to stand for "vimrc".
+* Historical tip: `rc` suffix of dot files has a long history and has formed several different meanings; I choose "Vim runtime configuration" to stand for "vimrc".
 Read this post [What does "rc" mean in dot files](http://stackoverflow.com/questions/11030552/what-does-rc-mean-in-dot-files) if you have interest.

 ## License